 In 2016, following a significant increase in opioid-related overdose deaths from drug poisoning, a public health emergency was declared in BC.
-Since then, over 3,600 people have lost their lives to overdoses across BC.
+Since then, more than 5,000 people have lost their lives to overdoses across BC.

-Driven by an increasingly toxic drug supply contaminated by fentanyl, carfentanil, and other contaminants, Vancouver is at the epicentre of this public health emergency, with over 1,000 deaths since the beginning of 2016.
-The overdose death rate in Vancouver has increased every year since 2014, and the number of deaths continues to surpass historical highs.
+Driven by an increasingly toxic drug supply contaminated by fentanyl, carfentanil, and other contaminants, Vancouver is at the epicentre of this public health emergency, with more than 1,800 deaths since the beginning of 2016.

-To prevent more drug poisonings and overdose deaths include advocating and supporting a safe supply of drugs, we're working with political leaders at all levels on strategies for addressing the overdose crisis and increasing access to a safe supply, and working collaboratively with our partners, including people with lived and living experience, on supporting community-based initiatives and de-stigmatizing mental health and substance use.
+To prevent more drug poisonings and overdose deaths, we're working with political leaders at all levels on strategies for addressing the overdose crisis and increasing access to a safe supply.
+We're working collaboratively with our partners, including Indigenous health leaders and people with lived and living experience, to support community-based initiatives and de-stigmatize mental health and substance use.
 We also work to address the social determinants of mental health and substance use, such as access to low-barrier employment, Indigenous healing and wellness, housing and homelessness, washrooms and water, and food security.